John Brodie

-Biography

-Early years and education
+Early life

 Born in Menlo Park, California, Brodie grew up in the Montclair district of Oakland and attended Montclair Grammar (later Elementary) School.
 He was a standout athlete at Oakland Technical High School and graduated in 1953.

+College career

 Brodie played college football across the San Francisco Bay at Stanford University, where he was admitted to the Zeta Psi fraternity.
-In his senior season of 1956, Brodie was a consensus All-American and also played on the Stanford golf team, which kept him out of spring football drills.
+In his senior season of 1956, Brodie was a consensus All-American and played on the Stanford golf team, which kept him out of spring football drills.

 Brodie nearly chose golf for his sporting career, turning professional following completion of his time on the Stanford team and playing in several tournaments on the PGA Tour.

 Brodie later said of his first golfing experience: